ssuryanarayanan/Qi-Docs/docs/QiTypes.md

-A QiType is what Qi uses to store definable data types and consists of one or more properties.
-Properties are either simple atomic types (e.g. integer) or previously-defined QiTypes.
+A QiType is what Qi uses to store definable data types.
+A QiType consists of one or more properties that are either simple atomic types (e.g. integer) or previously-defined QiTypes.
 A type is always referenced with its Id property.
 Leveraging a QiType as a property permits the construction of complex, nested data types.
 A QiType must have have one or more properties that constitute an ordered key to be used as an index.
 While a timestamp (DateTime) is a very common type of key, any ordered value is permitted.

 Once a QiType is created it cannot be changed and can only be deleted if there are no streams associated with it.